 “I am equally interested in the texture of the human voice and the effect it has on movement.
 Since my early days as a choreographer, I have been trying to forge some territory where dance and language/sound could co-exist… I want to liberate the dancer from his/her silence and create a total theater that is rigorously crafted but intimately personal.”—Joe Goode

-History: In 1979, Joe Goode began synthesizing a genre of dance theater that combined text, gestures, and humor with deeply physical, high velocity dancing.
-In 1986, JGPG incorporated with the mission of providing a support structure for Goode’s artistic work.
-Over the past 26 years JGPG has performed annually in the San Francisco Bay Area and has toured throughout the U.S. JGPG has appeared in Canada, Europe, South America, the Middle East and Africa, including the Cairo International Festival for Experimental Theater in 1999.
+In 1979, Joe Goode began synthesizing a genre of dance-theater that combined text, gestures, and humor with his own deeply physical, high velocity dancing.
+In 1986, Joe Goode Performance Group was established as a non-profit organization with the mission of providing a support structure for the artistic work of Joe Goode.
+Over the past 30 years the company has performed annually in the San Francisco Bay Area and has toured extensively throughout the U.S. JGPG has appeared in Canada, Europe, South America, the Middle East, and Africa.